jorrdansoh/cs4248-project/README.md

 - **Transformer**: code for Transformer

 ## Dataset
-The Labeled Unreliable News Dataset used can be found [here](https://github.com/BUPT-GAMMA/CompareNet_FakeNewsDetection/releases/tag/dataset).
+The Labeled Unreliable News Dataset curated by [Rashkin et al., 2017](https://aclanthology.org/D17-1317.pdf) and used for the study can be found [here](https://github.com/BUPT-GAMMA/CompareNet_FakeNewsDetection/releases/tag/dataset).